openharmony/docs/en/application-dev/security/AccessToken/permissions-for-system-apps.md

 > **NOTE**
 >
-> - The permissions listed in this topic apply to the applications whose Ability Privilege Level (APL) is system_basic or system_core, but not to the applications with the normal APL.
+> - The permissions listed in this topic are available to the applications whose Ability Privilege Level (APL) is system_basic or system_core, but not to the applications of the normal APL.
-> - Only some of the permissions can be requested via the [Access Control List (ACL)](app-permission-mgmt-overview.md#acl).
+> - However, some of the permissions can be granted to an application of the normal APL via the [Access Control List (ACL)](app-permission-mgmt-overview.md#basic-concepts-in-the-permission-mechanism).

 ## system_grant Permissions (Requestable via ACL)